GZhonghui/reEngine/readMe.md

 05. Create Classes
 06. Create Actors
 07. Adjust Actors in Scene
+08. Create Components
+09. Attach Components to Your Actor
-08. Save Project then Close the Editor
+10. Save Project then Close the Editor
-09. Reload Visual Studio Project
+11. Reload Visual Studio Project
-10. Code for Class's Behavior
+12. Code for Classes and Components' Behavior
-11. Edit the Config.h, Switch to Game Mode
+13. Edit the Config.h, Switch to Game Mode
-12. Compile
+14. Compile
-13. Run (as Game)
+15. Run (as Game)
-14. You Can Switch Back to Editor Mode to Debug
+16. You Can Switch Back to Editor Mode to Debug
 ```

 ### 🚩Editor